m417z/ntdoc/descriptions/ntquerydirectoryobject.md

 ### DirObjInformation

 Pointer to `OBJDIR_INFORMATION` structure.
-Warning: structure has variable length dependly to length of object name. \
+Warning: structure has variable length depending on length of object name. \
 To test for required length of buffer use `DataWritten` parameter.

 ### BufferLength